-In considering the District Budget for the 2018-2019 year, the Board of Education and management used the following criteria:
+In considering the District Budget for the 2019-2020 year, the Board of Education and management used the following criteria:

 - 1. State Funding Model Local Control Funding Formula. - 2.
 Decline in District enrollment. - 3.
-Increase employee retirement program contribution rates, CalSTRS and CalPERS - 4.
-One-time State Mandated Reimbursement Funding
+Increase employee retirement program contribution rates, CalSTRS and CalPERS.